infinum/eightshift-docs/website/docs/basics/blocks-special-use-cases.md

 ## Provide simple wrapper to all innerBlock

 **Usage:**
-- Change attributes in the block editor and in the frontend.
+- Change attributes in the block editor and on the frontend.
 - Set attributes in the database.

 **Use Case:**

-All of our blocks come with the wrapper implemented, and this is awesome, but sometimes you just don't want to use the wrapper, and you want only to use the simple version of the wrapper.
-You can provide the attributes overrides in your block, and you are good to go.
+All of our blocks come with the wrapper implemented, and this is awesome.
+But sometimes you just don't want to use the wrapper, and you want only to use the simple version of the wrapper.
+You can provide the attribute overrides in your block, and you are good to go.

-But if you need to change attributes in the block added as an innerBlock, you have a little problem.
+But if you need to change attributes in the block added as an innerBlock, you'll have a little problem.
 You can use the same helper as we used in the previous chapter, or you can use our abstraction of that helper called [overrideInnerBlockSimpleWrapperAttributes](helpers-javascript#overrideinnerblocksimplewrapperattributes).

-This helper will set wrapper to simple in all your innerBlocks.
+This helper will set wrapper to simple variant in all your innerBlocks.

 **Implementation**